NameAVEN, Lucius Eglon , 5G Grandson

 The record reveals that deceased, Archie Aven, left his home when he was about fifteen years of age and remained away thirty-six years.
 During his absence, his mother and father died, and his family never heard from him.
 He came home in June 1959 and advised members of his family that he had spent twenty-three years in the Army, the last thirteen years in Alaska.

-he had borrowed.
+At first, he lived with his sister.
+Later, he loaned defendant money to go in business and he was furnished a room in the living quarters attached to the store building.
+Defendant claimed he repaid deceased the money he had borrowed.
 Deceased drew retirement pay and usually he remained away from the store until he had spent his monthly income.
 He purchased a Cadillac automobile and defendant paid twenty-two payments on the car.
 Defendant finally advised his brother Archie that he could no longer make payments for him.
 It was undisputed that thereafter Archie attacked and beat defendant four times before the altercation which resulted in the fatal shooting.

 On August 5, 1962, about five o'clock in the afternoon, at a time when defendant's family was absent, Archie drove his Cadillac automobile to the back of the store, and entered his living quarters through a back door.
 He came through the store and motioned to defendant to come inside the store.
 When he entered, Archie advised him that he had heard that he was about to sell the business, and began cursing and abusing him, and finally knocked him down and stomped him, breaking his wristwatch.
 Defendant attempted to call the sheriff but his brother took the telephone away from him.
 However, the wife of a deputy sheriff answered the phone and heard curses and abusive language on the party line at the time when the altercation was in progress at the store.

 Witnesses for the prosecution and defense testified that the defendant came outside into the service station area in a bloody shirt and his face was bleeding.
 Defendant went into the living quarters and returned wearing a clean shirt.
 The evidence further shows that Archie came out in front of the store and began to ask questions of the bystanders in order to determine whether or not they had summoned the sheriff.
-Although some of the witnesses did not hear all that he had said, it is clear that Archie told defendant that "I am going to do what I came to do", "I am going to get even with you", "You had just as well make up your mind where you want it at — where you are going to get it out here
+Although some of the witnesses did not hear all that he had said, it is clear that Archie told defendant that "I am going to do what I came to do", "I am going to get even with you", "You had just as well make up your mind where you want it at — where you are going to get it out here or in the house."
+Deceased struck defendant and the bystanders became apprehensive and walked away.
+Defendant went into the store and in a short while he was followed by Archie.

 There were no eye-witnesses to the fatal event which happened inside the store.
 Defendant testified that his brother followed him into the store, and while threatening his life, he approached him with a butcher knife, wrapped in a rag.
 Defendant said "I tried to get him to stop.
 I said `Please don't come on me with that knife.
 I can't fight you physically.
 I can't run.'
 If I could, I would have tried to get away.
 I was hemmed in behind there where I couldn't get away without him cutting me."
 He then testified that he got the pistol out of a cabinet drawer and shot once to let his brother know the gun would fire, but that he would not be deterred.
 Whereupon, defendant shot his brother.